Valentine's Day Partner Workout: The Meal Plan

 Preparation

-- Preheat oven to 300 degrees with a cookie sheet and a meat rack if you have one.
+- Preheat oven to 300° with a cookie sheet and a meat rack if you have one.

-- Preheat non-stick frying pan on medium-high heat, lightly coat with spray and place the steak into the pan.
+- Preheat nonstick frying pan on medium-high heat, lightly coat with spray, and place the steak into the pan.
 Sear until nicely browned (3-5 minutes) and then flip the steak and repeat on the other side.

 - Place the steak into the oven and roast until desired doneness (10-25 minutes).
 Use a meat thermometer if you’re unsure.

-- In a small bowl mix salt, pepper, cinnamon and honey (warmed).
+- In a small bowl, mix salt, pepper, cinnamon, and honey (warmed).

-- Remove steak and let it rest 3-5 minutes on top of the stove and then serve.
+- Remove steak and let it rest 3-5 minutes on top of the stove, and then serve.
 Pour small bowl of ingredients over the steak.

-Nutrition Data
+Nutrition data

-CALORIES: 260
+Calories: 260

 How Done is Done?

-Try using a meat thermometer to achieve the ideal level of doneness
+Try using a meat thermometer to achieve the ideal level of doneness.

 Meat Temperature Doneness